SteveSandersonMS/DotNetIsolator/README.md

  * **This is an experimental prerelease package**.
 No security review has taken place.
 There could be defects that allow guest code to cause unintential effects on the host.
  * WebAssembly itself defines an extremely well-proven sandbox (browsers run untrusted WebAssembly modules from any website, and have done so for years with a solid track record), but:
    * Wasmtime is a different implementation than what runs inside your browser.
 Learn more at [Security and Correctness in Wasmtime](https://bytecodealliance.org/articles/security-and-correctness-in-wasmtime).
    * The security model for WebAssembly doesn't directly address side-channel attacks (e.g., [spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability))).
-Further isolation such as process boundaries are needed in some scenarios.
+There are robust solutions for this but it's outside the scope of this repo.

 In summary: